Vung Tau

 Photo : hungthinhduan.com

-If you can organize enough people for a hired car or even a mini-bus, head instead for Thuy Dong, a private beach a few kilometers north of Vung Tau.
-The water is clean, and the owners provide chairs, tables and umbrellas.
-Pack a picnic for the two hour drive from HCMC, but save room for cold beer and piles of steamed crabs you can order beachside.
+If you're traveling with a group, consider renting a car or a mini-bus to visit Thuy Dong, a private beach located a few kilometers north of Vung Tau.
+The water here is clearer, and the beach owners provide comfortable chairs, tables, and umbrellas.
+While the two-hour journey from Ho Chi Minh City can be long, pack a picnic and be sure to save room for refreshing cold beer and an abundance of freshly steamed crabs that you can order beachside.

 Frequently asked questions